Targeting System

 }

-// Fall back to balanced if no damage history
+// Fall back to first target if no damage history

 {